 It is recommended for candidates for whom systemic therapy or phototherapy have failed to provide results or adequate treatment.

 How does brodalumab work?

-The IL-17 receptor is a protein expressed on the cell surface and a component of receptor complexes used by multiple IL-17 family cytokines, such as IL-17A, IL-17F, IL-17C, IL-17A/F heterodimer and IL-25.
-Blocking the IL-17 receptor inhibits IL-17 cytokine-induced responses, including the release of proinflammatory cytokines and chemokines (another messenger protein) associated in the pathogenesis of psoriasis.
+The IL-17 receptor is a protein expressed on the cell surface and is a component of receptor complexes used by multiple IL-17 family cytokines, such as IL-17A, IL-17F, IL-17C, IL-17A/F heterodimer, and IL-25.
+Blocking the IL-17 receptor inhibits IL-17 cytokine-induced responses, including the release of proinflammatory cytokines and chemokines associated with the pathogenesis of psoriasis.